chhylp123/BitMapperBS/README.md

 (4) **Methylation Extracting**

 The output file of BitMapperBS must be first sorted into a coordinate-sorted BAM file by utilizing samtools.
 After that, duplicate alignments should be removed by Picard or samtools.
 At last, the methylation information is extracted using MethylDackel (see https://github.com/dpryan79/methyldackel).
+Please note that MethylDackel maybe quite slow when using too many CPU threads.
+So I personally recommend users to use 2, 3 or 4 CPU threads for MethylDackel.
+Too many threads cannot accelerate methylation extracting step.

 ### Changelog ###